godot-escoria/escoria-docs/getting_started/step_by_step/2_create_player_character.rst

 we just need to connect the individual animations with the direction angles.

-The additional parameters of the ``ESCAnimationResource`` define the specific views for the character for each direction angle:
+The additional parameters of the ``ESCAnimationResource`` define the specific animations for the character for each direction angle:

 * ``Directions``: Walk animation
 * ``Idle``: Idle animations